sleepyoffers/sleepyoffers.github.io/README.md

 # sleepyoffers.github.io

 This site is a test site.
-And please do not copy, use, or distribute anything from this github REPO, thank you.
+Please do not copy, use, or distribute anything from this Github REPO, thank you.
+All rights reserved.